-Scanning Microwave Microscopy (SMM) is a recent development in nanoscale imaging technique that combines the lateral resolution of Atomic Force Microscopy (AFM) with the high measurement precision of microwave analysis at GHz frequencies.
+Scanning Microwave Microscopy (SMM) is a recently developed nanoscale imaging technique that combines the lateral resolution of Atomic Force Microscopy (AFM) with the high measurement precision of microwave analysis at GHz frequencies.
 It consists of an AFM interfaced with a Vector Network Analyzer (VNA).
-SMM allows measuring complex materials properties for nano-electronics, materials science, and life science applications with operating frequencies ranging between 1 MHz and 20 GHz.
+SMM enables measuring complex materials properties for nano-electronics, materials science, and life science applications with operating frequencies ranging between 1 MHz and 20 GHz.
 Here we present the basic working principles of SMM and its advanced applications.
-In particular, the capabilities of the SMM include: calibrated capacitance and resistance measurements with a noise level of 1 aF [1]: a 2D mapping workflow to acquire roughly 20.000 C-V curves during one image [3]; calibrated complex impedance imaging of semiconductor [2], dielectric [6, 7], and biological [8] samples; point wise C-V (capacitance-voltage) spectroscopy curves allowing for oxide quality characterization, interface traps, and memory effects of novel materials.
-Recently, calibrated complex impedance images of cells and bacteria have been obtained with the SMM [8].
-Experimental investigations are complemented by finite element radio-frequency modelling using the 3D architecture of the probe and the sample, done with the Keysight software EMPro [4, 5, 9].
+Particularly, the capabilities of the SMM include: calibrated capacitance and resistance measurements with 1 aF noise level [1,2,3], frequency analysis of dopant profiling and capacitance spectroscopy [4], calibrated complex impedance imaging of semiconductors [5], dielectric [1, 8], and biological [7] samples, point-wise C-V spectroscopy curves allowing for oxide quality characterization, interface traps, and memory effects of novel materials [10].
+Recently, calibrated complex impedance images of cells and bacteria have been obtained with SMM [7].
+Experimental investigations are complemented by finite element modeling using the 3D design of probe and sample, performed with Keysight's EMPro electromagnetic simulation software [6, 9].